Bogdan933/Quiz-App---Project-2/README.md

 It took several attempts to identify since inside the javascript file game.js line 64.
 There is a return with the allocated path to endgame.html, and that also includes a forward slash /.
 After all file paths were thoroughly checked, the website could load everything.
 This fixed the issue.

+Bug 5.
+Update 1:
+- Trying to get the timer to reset after each question is being answered.

 ### Validator Testing

 - HTML